Text Link

 • Performance artists

-Lastly, research has shown that following a restrictive diet, such as a paleo, ketogenic, or raw food diet, may increase your risk of developing orthorexia.
-People who believe in the health benefits of these diets and engage in this type of rigid eating tend to engage in compensatory behaviors, such as increased restriction or fasting, if they violate their diet.9
+Those who follow restrictive diets, such as the paleo, ketogenic, or raw food diet, may also have an increased risk of developing orthorexia.
+This can be due to the relationship between rigid thinking, a preoccupation with rules, and prevailing beliefs around "clean eating" and morality.
+People who engage in this type of rigid eating also tend to engage in compensatory behaviors, such as increased restriction or fasting, if they violate their diet.9

-There is no established treatment protocol for orthorexia nervosa.
+As ON is not listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM), there is no way to officially clinically diagnose the condition and no established treatment protocol for orthorexia nervosa.
 However, professionals have suggested best practices, such as:1,4

 • Individualized treatment based on one’s unique needs

-• A multidisciplinary team comprised of dieticians, doctors, and therapists
+• A multidisciplinary team comprised of dietitians, doctors, and therapists

 • Cognitive behavioral therapy